 SELECT prod.EnglishProductName, prod.Color, Prodcat.EnglishProductCategoryName, prodSubcat.EnglishProductSubcategoryName, fact.SalesAmount, fact.TaxAmt FROM dbo.DimProduct as prod INNER JOIN dbo.DimProductSubcategory AS prodSubcat ON prod.ProductSubcategoryKey = prodSubcat.ProductSubcategoryKey INNER JOIN dbo.DimProductCategory AS Prodcat ON prodSubcat.ProductCategoryKey = Prodcat.ProductCategoryKey INNER JOIN dbo.FactInternetSales AS fact ON fact.ProductKey = prod.ProductKey

-TIP: Please refer to SQL Inner Join article to understand the Inner Join.
+TIP: Please refer to the Inner Join article to understand the Inner Join.

 You can check the available field by selecting the Fields option.
 It will also allow you to change the column names as well.

 Click ok to finish creating the Embedded Dataset in SSRS.
-Let us see in the Datasets folder in the Report Data tab.
+Let us see it in the folder in the Report Data tab.